 One Call Alert strives to provide you with reliable options to meet your needs so you can choose what works best for you and go from there.
 The monthly fees vary based on the products you determine fit your needs.
-The key for each device is that you simply press the button and receive immediate help, no matter the hour.
+For every device, simply press the button and receive immediate help, no matter the hour.

-The LifeStation medical alert system can be connected to your home landline or your mobile phone so you can use what works best for you and it comes at an affordable monthly rate.
-This company has received high rankings in the top 10 alert systems as well as nationwide recognition.
+LifeStation’s medical alert system can be connected to your home landline or your mobile phone so you can use what works best for you.
+This company has received nationwide recognition for their excellent service.

 Blue Star’s Ranger includes a GPS tracking system so that responders of any kind can find your real-time location.
-This device is worn around your neck and works in coordination with your mobile device.
-You need a monthly subscription for agent response and monitoring.
+This device is worn around your neck and works in sync with your mobile device.

 This device is reliable and small, operating through 4G to make it a technologically advanced option far superior to some of the options on the market.
-This company is owned and operated by veterans and the response team for calls is wholly U.S. based.
+This company is owned and operated by veterans.

 How We Rank

 The first thing we looked at was whether the company provided versatile options.
 We wanted to ensure that no matter which product you selected, you would be covered at all times.
 It would be a shame if you purchased a medical alert system that only worked in your home but you’re on-the-go a lot.
 We did not necessarily require our ranks to carry both options but rather required that you could either select a home system, like Medical Guardian or an on-the-go system, like Mobile Help, or that the alert system was one that could always be carried on your person so you would always be covered, like Sky Angel.